Polk Library

 Some professors allow limited AI use, others don’t at all.
 Check the syllabus or ask directly.

-Perplexity to explore Topics, potential research questions and keywords
+Consensus to explore topics, potential research questions, and keywords

-Use it for: Initial topic exploration with quick, easy summaries to get started.
+Use it for: Initial topic exploration with quick summaries to get started.
+Pull out keywords to use in the library catalog and databases.

 What It Does

-Searches and summarizes content with citations.
-Offers related questions.
+Searches and summarizes content with scholarly citations and suggests related questions.

 How to Use It: Prompt examples for WRT188 and WRT288